davedabz/hello-world/README.md

 my first repository at GitHub

-Dave here, I'm interested in iOS app development... and hot chicks too ;) LOL
+Dave here, I'm interested in iOS app development and Python.